The JWST EXCELS Survey: gas-phase metallicity evolution at 2 < z < 8: Data and Sample Properties

 We perform a test for narrow-line AGN by placing our sample onto the \niinwl-BPT diagram \citep*{baldwin1981}, as shown in Fig.~\ref{fig:nii-bpt}.
 Note that, in this figure and other subsequent figures our sample is split into two redshift bins; the motivation for these two bins is given in Section \ref{sec:strong-line-mzr}.
 All of our selected EXCELS galaxies with detections of relevant lines ($28/65$, plus $9$ limits) are consistent with ionization by star formation based on the maximal starburst line defined by \citet{kewley2001}.
-For the remaining galaxies which lack spectral coverage of \nii/\halpha \ we are unable to rule out a contribution from AGN using the classic BPT diagram, but have confirmed that all our galaxies fall within the star-forming region of the mass-excitation diagram \citep{juneau2014} and show no evidence for AGN based on their line kinematics.
+As some galaxies lack spectral coverage of \nii/\halpha, we have confirmed that all our galaxies fall within the star-forming region of the mass-excitation diagram \citep{juneau2014}.
+Our sample is also consistent within $1\sigma$ with the star-forming regions of the \oiiib/\hgamma \ diagrams presented in \citet{mazzolari2024} and \citet{backhaus2025}.
+We show these diagrams in Appendix~\ref{sec:oiii4363-diagnostics}.
+Finally, none of our galaxies show evidence for AGN based on their line kinematics or feature high-ionization lines (e.g., [Ne\,{\sc iv}]$\lambda2422$, [Ne\,{\sc v}]$\lambda3420$]) typical of narrow-line AGN \citep[e.g.,][]{scholtz2025}.

+We note that there are additional complexities when using the classical BPT diagrams to separate star-forming galaxies from narrow-line AGN at high redshift.
+For example, some high-redshift AGN have been shown to overlap with star-forming galaxies on the \niinwl-BPT diagram \citep[][]{harikane2023, kocevski2023, maiolino2024}, whilst high-redshift star-forming galaxies show enhanced ionization through their emission line ratios (e.g., higher \oiiia/\hbeta) due to $\alpha$-enhancement \citep[e.g.,][]{shapley2024}.
+Therefore, although we cannot rule out AGN contribution to our sample with $100$ per cent confidence, we find no strong evidence for AGN contamination within our sample.

 Our final sample therefore consists of $65$ EXCELS star-forming galaxies in the redshift range $1.6 < z < 7.9$.
 The sample spans the stellar mass range of $8.2<\log({\rm M_\star/M_\odot})<10.2$ and a \halpha-based star-formation rate (see Section~\ref{sec:sfr-indicators}) range of $0.0<\log({\rm SFR/M_\odot\,yr^{-1}})<2.0$.
 Details of the stellar mass and star-formation rate estimates are given in Sections \ref{sec:sed-fitting} and \ref{sec:sfr-indicators} below.
 We compare the properties of our final sample to the full EXCELS galaxy sample in Fig.~\ref{fig:sample_distributions}.